keayd/COMP3000-Hiccup-VA/readme.txt

-This is the repository for 'David Keay's COMP3000 Project' (Working Title).
+This is the repository for the Hiccup Virtual Assistant.
 The Allocated Supervisor for this project is Thomas Wennekers.